d4rken/airplanes-live-app/PRIVACY_POLICY.md

 # Privacy Policy

-This is the privacy policy for the Android app "Companion for airplanes.live".
+This is the privacy policy for the Android app "Companion for airplanes.live" by Matthias Urhahn (darken).

 ## Preamble